-Every 13 seconds someone experiences a brain injury affecting their lives and the lives of their loved ones.
+Every 11 seconds, someone experiences a traumatic brain injury affecting their lives and the lives of their loved ones.

-Below is a brief Q&A with the founders of LoveYourBrain Foundation, Kevin and Adam Pierce:
+Below is a brief Q&A with Kevin and Adam:

-A. First and foremost it has allowed me to slow down.
-I have always moved so fast through life, always felt like I needed to do more and be more.
+First and foremost, it has allowed me to slow down.
+I have always moved so fast through life.
+I always felt like I needed to do more and be more.
 Yoga and meditation have really allowed me to be ok with not doing that so much.
 It has really helped in allowing me to live a more present life.
 I love when I’m really able to find that special calm, quietness where everything just becomes easy.
 It has allowed me to feel so much more relaxed, less worried, less irritable.
 So much good and nothing bad has come from it.

-What has your experience of being a caretaker taught you about your own self-care?
+What has your experience of being a caretaker taught you about your self-care?

-What inspiring words would you like to share with any care takers reading this post?
+What inspiring words would you like to share with any caretakers reading this post?

 Inspiring greater peace, acceptance, and happiness for people affected by brain injury is a big part of what we do.
 We’ve learned that meditation is one powerful way to help transform chaos into inner calm and frustration into joy.
 Like anything, it takes practice and openness to truly see the benefits.
 Be balanced, be happy.